syncfusion-content/maui-docs/MAUI/TreeMap/tooltip.md

 The tooltip appearance customization can be achieved by using the `Stroke,` `Duration,` `TextStyle`, and `Background` properties of `ToolTipSettings` in the `SfTreeMap.`

-Additionally, you can achieve further appearance customization by using `TooltipTemplate` of the `SfTreeMap.`
+Additionally, you can achieve further appearance customization by using `ToolTipTemplate` of the `SfTreeMap.`

-### Customize level appearance using tool tip properties
+### Customize tooltip appearance using its properties

-To customize the appearance of tooltips in the TreeMap using `ToolTipSettings,` you can utilize the following properties:
+To customize the appearance of tooltip in the SfTreeMap using `ToolTipSettings,` you can utilize the following properties:

-* `Background`: This property allows you to change the background color of the tooltip
+* `Background`: This property allows you to change the background color of the tooltip.
-* `Duration`: Specifies the duration, in milliseconds, for which the tooltip will be displayed.
+* `Duration`: Specifies the duration in milliseconds, for which the tooltip will be displayed.
 This helps control how long the tooltip remains visible on the screen.
 * `Stroke`: This property enables you to change the border color of the tooltip.
 * `TextStyle`: This property is used to modify the appearance of the tooltip text.
-You can customize attributes such as TextColor, FontSize, FontAttributes, and FontFamily.
+You can customize attributes such as `TextColor,` `FontSize,` `FontAttributes,` and `FontFamily.`

 {% tabs %}
-{% highlight XAML hl_lines="4 12 13 14 15 16 17 18 19 20 21" %}
+{% highlight XAML hl_lines="4 12 13 14 15 16 17 18 19 20 21 22" %}

 <treemap:SfTreeMap x:Name="treeMap"
                     DataSource="{Binding PopulationDetails}"
                     PrimaryValuePath="Population"
                     ShowToolTip="True">